top of page

 A conservation easement is:

-A voluntary, legal agreement, between a private landowner and a land trust like the BRLC.
+A voluntary, legal agreement, between a private landowner and a land trust like BRLC.

 It modifies what can be done with the land, and can limit subdivision or development.